Looking to travel to Shetland?

 Parts of the hotel date back to the 1500s and the building has a very interesting history.
 Over the years the building has been extended which means there are little corridors and corners in the hotel.

 The hotel is owned by two locals and they employ a great local team.
-The service at the hotel is, in my experience after a number of stays, great.
+The service at the hotel is, in my experience after several stays, great.

 Breakfast has hot items to order with a small cold buffet.